Variety ruled--the British in the iconic Red Coat, militia in homespun, the Continental Army with its personal choice of style and color.

 Their intervention, supplemented by their navy led by Admiral the Comte de Grasse, were instrumental in the British defeat at Yorktown.
 In their language, their action was the perfect execution of a coup de grace.
 French participation also included the technical support furnished by their professional military engineers.

 As early as 1777, an adventurous, wealthy, young Frenchman, landed on the coast of South Carolina.
 The Marquis de Lafayette, armed with the recommendation of both Silas Dean, American agent, and Benjamin Franklin in Paris, sought to aid the American cause.
 He was granted a commission in the Continental army.
 His military credentials were unimpressive and relied on his captain’s rank of French dragoons ----trained to fight mounted or on foot.
 Some historians suggest that Lafayette's motivation to join with the Americans may have been for personal glory.
 The Continental Congress granted him the rank of Major General and he served with distinction in several battles.

 February 6, 1778, France, by Treaty of Alliance, recognized the United States.
 One month later, Britain declared war on France.
-This was a redundant act that mirrored a pre-existing state of war that would continue into the 19th century long after the closure of the American war.
+This was a redundant act that reflected a pre-existing state of war that would continue into the 19th century long after the closure of the American war.

 Franklin Dean Lafayette

 Financial pressures, partially created by British colonial rule, led to repressive taxation of the American colonies.
 Those in favor of this policy were known in Parliament as “Tories”.

 In colonial America, this title was widely bestowed on those sympathetic with this tax policy---or dedicated to the English monarchy.